SilkRose/Pony/stories/prompts.md

 - Fluttershy helps Pinkie get Gummy.
 - Applejack finds out her name is two words instead of one.
 - Pinkie Pie ask's Rainbow Dash out.
+- Twilight installs GNU/Linux.
+- Twilight Sparkle walks into a bar.
+- Rainbow Dash adopts Scootaloo.
+- Rarity reads Twilight a bedtime story that is made up.
+- Pinkie keeps accidentally baking cupcakes no matter what she makes.
+- Applejack accidentally steals thousands of bits from Rarity.
+- Pinkie teaches Twilight a new word that is extremely common.
+- Pinkie's ancestors inventing pie.
+- Fluttershy can suddenly trot on water.
+- Fluttershy tries to woo Pinkie Pie.